dsaldana/modquad-simulator/README.md

 ### Credits
 This is an open source project, most of the code is licensed under GPL v3.0.

-This simulator and is developed and maintained by [David Saldaña](http://davidsaldana.co/) at University of Pennsylvania.

 Part of the dynamics simulation is an adaptation of the Quadrotor Simulator in Matlab by Daniel Mellinger at University of Pennsylvania.